adylenya/zp-hours/README.md

 4.  **Load Unpacked Extension:**

-    * After enabling Developer mode, click the "Load unpacked" button that appears on the left side of the page.
+    * After enabling Developer mode, click the "Load unpacked" button that appears on the top-left side of the page.

     * A file dialog will open.
 Navigate to the directory where you unzipped the extension files (from Step 1).